sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a GitHub discussion
 * `--quiet, -q`: Suppress all output but errors from generate tasks

+### sg generate buf

+Re-generate protcol buffer bindings using buf.

+Flags:

+* `--feedback`: provide feedback about this command by opening up a GitHub discussion

 ### sg generate go

 Run go generate [packages...] on the codebase.